History of the Struthers-Wetmore-Schimmelfeng

 For approximately two years after George Wetmore’s death, the house was rented by Mrs. Emily Breed, a physician;; and in 1893, it was sold to Charles Schimmelfeng.
 It was modernized to a considerable extent at that time and for 58 years, the Schimmelfeng family lived there.
 In 1950, the only surviving member of that family, Miss Frances Schimmelfeng, sold the property to the Warren County Commissioners, who converted the house into the Court House Annex.

 At that time, there was still evidence of the occupancy of the former owners.
 The elegant wrought-iron gate still hung at the entrance to the front walk, inside, several of the original gas chandeliers were still in place.
 During the early years of the Schimmelfeng ownership, they had been electrified except for one gas light in one bedroom.
-The fixtures in the parlor, the hall, and what is not the office of the historical society were especially lovely.
+The fixtures in the parlor, the hall, and what is now the office of the historical society were especially lovely.
 In the parlor the elaborate fixture hung by a gold chain from the high ceiling, its original gas “candles” later replaced by electric ones.
 The hall fixture was an inverted white alabaster globe hanging by a brass (or Gilded) chain, and in the present office, the central chandelier was an intricately designed silver fixture.

 As the home of the Warren County Historical Society, the house has been in part restored to its homelike atmosphere.
 Today the formal parlor is dressed in an elegant Victorian motif, the dining room serves as the library, the smaller sitting room to the left is the front office and behind that is the side office, both contain genealogy information for the many researchers that visit the research facility.